Greetings to South Dakota stations! - KTIV - Mash Viral

 – small stitches and shots; minor crimes; smaller house, farm, building or range fires.

-– suicides or obituaries, unless the person is known nationwide or it is an unusual circumstance.
+– Suicides or obituaries unless the person is known nationwide or is an unusual circumstance.

 PLEASE REMEMBER